 Enw gwyddonol: Chrysaora hysoscella

-It's easy to see where the Compass Jellyfish got its name when you spot its brown markings - they look just like a compass!
+It's easy to see where the compass jellyfish got its name – its brown markings look just like a compass!
+They may look beautiful – but they give a nasty sting so keep your distance.

 YstadegauBell: Up to 30cm across